michael2012z/BitBible/markdown/KJV/files/Gen.md

 15. Hereby ye shall be proved: By the life of Pharaoh ye shall not go forth hence, except your youngest brother come hither.

-16. Send one of you, and let him fetch your brother, and ye shall be kept in prison, that your words may be proved, whether there be any truth in you: or else by the life of Pharaoh surely ye are spies.kept…: Heb. bound
+16. Send one of you, and let him fetch your brother, and ye shall be kept in prison, that your words may be proved, whether there be any truth in you: or else by the life of Pharaoh surely ye are spies.

-17. And he put them all together into ward three days.put: Heb. gathered
+17. And he put them all together into ward three days.

 18. And Joseph said unto them the third day, This do, and live; for I fear God: